hdlag91/ProvisioningScript/README.md

 <div id='sum'/>

 ## Summary
-**WARNING: To avoid complications, it is highly recommended to run the provisioning script in a virtual environment**
+**WARNING: Only able to work on Mac currently and with Python 3.7.2.
+To avoid complications, it is highly recommended to run the provisioning script in a virtual environment and Python release 3.7.2**

-**Summary of Provisioning Script**
+Summary of Provisioning Script

 <div id='requirements'/>